Lightning-AI/pytorch-lightning/docs/source-pytorch/fabric/guide/multi_node/barebones.rst

 ***************

-**My program is stuck initializing at startup, what is causing this?**
+**My program is stuck initializing at startup.
+What is causing this?**

-You are seeing a message like this in the logs but nothing happens:
+You are seeing a message like this in the logs, but nothing happens:

 .. code-block::